This article was originally published on performancein.com

 The Spanish-American philosopher George Santayana famously said, “Those who cannot remember the past are condemned to repeat it.”

-It’s fair to say that those who don’t learn from the past are also doomed to repeat it — an aphorism that applies to attribution in affiliate marketing.
+With that in mind, it’s fair to say that those who don’t learn from the past are also doomed to repeat it — an aphorism that applies to attribution in affiliate marketing.

-There’s little question that the companies, CMOs, and marketers who will reap the most rewards from the affiliate model in upcoming years will do so because they remember — and learned from — the industry’s attribution history.
+There’s little question that the companies, CMOs, and marketers who will reap the most rewards from the affiliate model in coming years will do so because they remember — and learned from — the industry’s attribution history.

 The Amazon Influence